PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 set, 31 pass-efficiency tests, and all 11 TensorFlow-import-blocked tests pass.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The singleton-reshape cluster now delegates to a dedicated frozen context and stable layout, prefix, duplicate, base-tail, multi-branch, active-policy, and ten-owner union sequences.
+One selector covers all eight optional-owner combinations, and independent forwarding of both spatial-CONCAT policy values brings focused coverage to all sixteen combinations.
+Each invocation build creates one fresh main-model pass-state scope shared by its selected owners.
+The fixed reshape-only duplicate policy, both helper caller policies, four keyword-only defaults, caller multiplicity, and all boundaries are unchanged.

+Accounting replaces ten direct owner calls with ten stable IDs and preserves the 120 effective-call total.
+The explicit ten-owner efficiency fixture confirms one graph-index build and thirteen diagnostic events.
+An AST audit confirms that every nested `_run_*` conversion cluster in the lowerer is now a one-runner delegate rather than an inline multi-pass executor.
+The 285-test focused/ architecture set, 31 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+Focused Ruff formatting/lint, Python compilation, and whitespace checks also pass.
+No real-model conversion or broad corpus suite ran.
+No public API, artifact, dependency, policy, runtime order, caller, boundary, scope-sharing, or TensorFlow-isolation contract changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.